H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Boundary Hessian and estimates

 since $\ep <1$.
 Instead, for the balls $\{B_{3\rho/16} (z_j)\}_j$ we use the statement of Step~2 above (after rescaling and a translation to make $z_j\in\partial \R^n_+$ to be the origin) to get

 Adding all these inequalities we obtain \eqref{angoiwnown} ---notice that $\ep$ is multiplied by a dimensional constant $C$ in \eqref{angoiwnown}. \end{proof}

-The following $L^1$ estimates for the full Hessian will be useful in several occasions, not only in this section to control the gradient in $L^2$ by the function in $L^1$, but also in next section for the control of the $L^1$ norm of $u$ by its radial derivative in $L^1$.
+The following $L^1$ estimates for the full Hessian will be useful in several occasions, not only in this section to control the gradient in $L^2$ by the function in $L^1$, but also in next section for the control of the $L^1$ norm of $u$ by its radial derivative in~$L^1$.
+These estimates were not explicitly stated in \cite{CFRS}, but follow from arguments in that paper.

-\begin{lemma}[\cite{CFRS}] Let $u\in C^\infty(\overline{B^+_1})$ be a nonnegative stable solution of $-\Delta u=f(u)$ in~$B^+_1\subset\R^n$, with $u=0$ on $\partial^0 B^+_1$.
+\begin{lemma} Let $u\in C^\infty(\overline{B^+_1})$ be a nonnegative stable solution of $-\Delta u=f(u)$ in~$B^+_1\subset\R^n$, with $u=0$ on $\partial^0 B^+_1$.
 Assume that $f\in C^1(\R)$ is nonnegative and nondecreasing.

 Then,

 and

 for some dimensional constant $C$. \end{lemma}